bouanani-soufiane/Brief-MUCEM/README.md

 Explore the detailed project brief and design concepts on our Canva presentation: [Cappuccino & Code Canva Presentation]()

 ### some resources :

 for images optimisation : https://www.industrialempathy.com/posts/image-optimizations/
+for a better visual appearance of notifications : https://sweetalert2.github.io/